StEugen/cybersamurai/scrap-code/hardware-list/README.md

 ## this is just neeeded for some record keeping of hardware
-STEP ONE
-1) put cabinet
+1) Add edit of cabinet and of elements inside
-2) put what computers are in this cabinet

-STEP TWO
-1) take from .xslx
+2) take from .xslx
+3) add css

 search by id, search by cabinet